beautiful-numbers/lehmer-lean/README.md

 - terminal bridge;
 - global no-crossing / contradiction endpoint.

-Do not conclude that Case B is missing merely because `CaseBBridge.lean` only routes.
-That file is a routing bridge.
-The Case B proof must be reviewed through the Case B branch pipeline and its closure endpoint, not from `CaseBBridge.lean` alone.
+The Case B branch should be reviewed through the Case B branch pipeline and its closure endpoint.

 ### Intermediate range